ppy/osu-wiki/wiki/Tournaments/3WC/2026/en.md

    - An optional 3-minute break will be offered between the first and second playthrough of the mappool.
 6. All teams will play their qualifiers in separate rooms.
 It is suggested that teams do not broadcast or share their results publicly to avoid seed manipulation.
 7. Cumulative Z-score, scaled to 0–100, will be used to seed the teams.
-8. Only the top 16 seeded teams will advance to the next stage, and based on the above formula will be placed in a double elimination bracket.
+8. Only the top 16 seeded teams will advance to the next stage, and based on the above method will be placed in a double elimination bracket.

 ### Bracket stage instructions

-1. Following the Qualifier stage, a double-elimination bracket will be played — for teams in the winners bracket, the winning team continues in the same bracket, while the losing team gets moved to the losers bracket, where any further defeats will eliminate the team from the competition.
+1. Following the Qualifier stage, a double-elimination bracket will be played — for teams in the winners' bracket, the winning team continues in the same bracket, while the losing team gets moved to the losers' bracket, where any further defeats will eliminate the team from the competition.
-2. Teams in the losers bracket must play up to 2 matches each weekend, starting from the Semifinals.
+2. Teams in the losers' bracket must play up to 2 matches each weekend, starting from the Semifinals.
 3. Win conditions
    - In the Round of 16 and Quarterfinals, teams need to win 6 maps to win a match (best of 11).
    - In the Semifinals, Finals, and Grand Finals, teams need to win 7 maps to win a match (best of 13).
-   - Note: for the Grand Finals match, the team that is coming from the winners bracket is required to win one "set", that is, one best of 13, to win the tournament.
-The team coming from the losers bracket, however, needs to win 2 sets.
+   - Note: for the Grand Finals match, the team that is coming from the winners' bracket is required to win one "set", that is, one best-of-13, to win the tournament.
+The team coming from the losers' bracket, however, needs to win 2 sets.
 This second set is commonly referred to as the "bracket reset".

 ### Match format